konstantintutsch/website/_tags/Blog.md

 ---
 layout: tag
 title: Blog
-description: changes to this blog
+description: All big changes, e. g. redesigns, I have made to this website.
 ---